Insurance Corporation of BC Personal Injury Lawyer in Vancouver, BC

 But the road to a fair settlement with ICBC can be fraught with potential pitfalls.
-Contacting an experienced ICBC lawyer as soon as possible after a car accident can preserve your rights to compensation.
+Contacting an experienced ICBC lawyer in BC as soon as possible after a car accident can preserve your rights to compensation.

 The ICBC attorneys at Warnett Hallen LLP, work exclusively on behalf of injury victims.
 If you or a loved one was hurt in a car accident in Vancouver or anywhere in B.C., call or contact us today for a free consultation.

 What to Know About ICBC

 The most important thing to remember about ICBC is that it is an insurance company.
 Its primary concern is not necessarily what’s in your best interest.
 Instead, ICBC’s sole commitment is to its own bottom line.
 This usually means that it wants to settle cases for the lowest possible amount and will frequently go to great lengths to accomplish this goal.